 BLT Chicken Salad

-- 4 strips bacon sugar-free for Whole30
+- 4 strips bacon, sugar-free for Whole30

-- 1 head romaine lettuce chopped
+- 1 head romaine lettuce, chopped

-- 1/2 c sundried tomatoes
+- ½ c sundried tomatoes

-- 1/2 english cucumber sliced
+- ½ english cucumber, sliced

-- 1/2 red onion sliced
+- ½ red onion, sliced

-- 1/2 c Whole30 compliant ranch dressing
+- ½ c ranch dressing, Whole30 compliant optional

 - Reduce the skillet heat to medium high, then place the chicken breasts into the skillet.
-Sear 4-5 minutes, then flip and sear on the other side an additional 4-5 minutes, or until an instant read thermometer is inserted into the thickest part of the breast.
+Sear 4-5 minutes; flip and sear on the other side an additional 4-5 minutes, or until an instant read thermometer reads 160°F when inserted into the thickest part of the breast.
 Remove the chicken from the skillet and set aside to rest while you prepare the remainder of your salad ingredients.

-Add the chopped bacon to the skillet and cook until the fat renders and the bacon is crisp.
+- Add the chopped bacon to the skillet and cook until the fat renders and the bacon is crisp.
 Remove the bacon with a slotted spoon and set aside.

 - Divide the salad between four plates, then top with ¼ of the of the sliced chicken and ¼ of the cooked bacon.
-Dress each plate with 2 tbsp of Whole30 ranch dressing and serve.
+Dress each plate with 2 tbsp of ranch dressing and serve.